Author: Jarod Bona

 Should those businesses enter resale-price maintenance agreements?

 First, you must remember that the question isn’t whether resale-price maintenance agreements are legal or illegal.
 The question is whether they are per se illegal under the Cartwright Act and the Sherman Act.
 For example, if your company has market power or other competitors are also entering these agreements, you should discuss with an antitrust attorney whether there is a risk that your agreement might create problems even under the rule of reason standard.
+You can read more here about how counsel clients on risk in the reality of the business world.

 Second, you could read the briefs on both sides of the issue of whether the California Supreme Court should continue to hold that resale-price maintenance agreements are per se violations, determine which is more persuasive, and act based upon that conclusion.
 But I think that would be foolish.
 The issue is close enough that the result could land on either side.
 And, really, from a practical perspective, the California Supreme Court has sufficient discretion to do what it wants to do here.
 Basing your decision on such an analysis is too risky.